Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 • Brain-Derived Neurotrophic Factor (BDNF) — supports learning, memory formation, and neuroplasticity

-This activity is driven by two compound classes found exclusively in lion's mane:
+This traditional use is associated with two compound classes found in lion's mane:

 • Hericenones — found in the fruiting body, these cross the blood-brain barrier and upregulate NGF synthesis